Shentxt/Hyprhype/README.md

   </picture>
 </p>

-> :warning: **Because this is a custom configuration, I hope for your complete understanding.
-If you have any questions or problems in my configuration, contact me to get more feedback and make it efficient.**:
+> :warning: **This is a custom configuration, so I appreciate your understanding.
+If you have any questions or encounter any issues, feel free to contact me for feedback or suggestions to improve it.**:

-# 🌿Bug

-- moving the notification widget to the middle breaks the interactivity of the environment

-> :warning: **Any other bug or problem let me know**

 # 🌿Keys-Map

-> :warning: **Before using this function install rofi**:

 |     Info     |    Keys      |
 | :----------: | :----------: |